 The transverse progression of the waves is characterized by crests and troughs.
 The waves which are longitudinal are characterized by compressions and rarefactions.

 There is an energy transfer as well which is across the medium in the direction of propagation of progressive waves.

 All the particles generally have the same maximum velocity when they pass through the mean position.

 The displacement of the velocity and acceleration as well of the particle separated by the equation that is mλ are the same, where m is an integer.

-The loudness that is generated by the sound that depends on the intensity of the sound wave and sensitivity of the ear.
+The loudness that is generated by the sound depends on the intensity of the sound wave and the sensitivity of the ear.

-The intensity is generally defined as the amount of energy which is crossing per unit area per unit time that is perpendicular to the direction with respect to the propagation of the wave.
+The intensity is generally defined as the amount of energy that is crossing per unit area per unit time that is perpendicular to the direction with respect to the propagation of the wave.

 Intensity is measured in the W m–2.